Mechanical Engineering BS

 • Recognize the need and have the ability to engage in continued learning to adapt to evolving professions and to advance professionally.

-• Become contributing members of the society with an understanding of the inherent and unavoidable impact of the practice of engineering.
+• Become contributing members of society with an understanding of the inherent and unavoidable impact of the practice of engineering.

 Mechanical Engineering Student Outcomes